AirshipCraft/docs/src/mech/economy/banking.md

 When the prerequisites are met, nation leaders will able to run a command to register their currency with a name (string) and symbol (char).
 Once successfully created, the currency will be registered to the global economy.
 All currencies are backed by the value of the item `gold`.
 Exchange rates between different currencies will be generated based on a few factors which we will cover later.

 Market stalls in *any* town/nation can be configured to accept any currency they choose that is registered globally.
 They can also choose to not accept certain currencies at any time of their choosing.

+> 📝 **Note:** Since we are using physical item currencies and not a virtual account balance we can't use a base 10 number system since gold crafting recipes such as that for ingots and for gold blocks use 9 items, therefore it would be a base 9 system with gold nuggets being analogous to our parts of a whole (ingot) and blocks would be multiples of a whole.

 #### **Exchange Rates**
 Currency exchanges between different types of currencies is handled by the bank.
 When depositing currency to a bank, the bank automatically converts it into the gold equivalent.
 If a foreign currency is deposited, then that gold is taken out of the original nation's bank into the new one.
 For example:

-// todo: i ran into some problems when trying to design a thought experiment
+- 1 newly minted currency ($NEW) is equivalent to 1 gold ***ingot***.
+- Over time, the value of $NEW depreciates to 6 gold ***nuggets***.
+- Player A deposits 10 $NEW into Bank of Nation B
+- The Bank of Nation B converts 10 $NEW into ([10 * 6 = 60 nuggets]/9 = *6 ingots + 6 nuggets*)
+- Player A can then withdraw the money as either gold, $NEW or any other currency supported by that bank.